-In resin 3D printing, the total time required to print multiple minis at the same time is dependent only on their height, and not their number.
+In resin printing, the total time required to print multiple minis at the same time is dependent only on their height, and not their number.

-There is no one fixed price that we can say it costs to 3D print a miniature.
+There is no fixed price that we can quote for 3D printing a miniature.
 You have to take into account the cost of the materials, 3D printer, STL files, post-processing, etc. Though, an FDM 3D printed mini would cost you much less than a similar resin 3D printed component.

 Here is a good Reddit thread that goes into detail about this topic.

-Where to download miniatures to 3D print?
+Where to Download Miniatures to 3D Print?